lucasbak/kafka-spark-streaming/README.md

   A similar [issue][hive-spark] has been opened for Hive and corrected for Spark 1.5.3 and 1.6.0.
 No issue opened for HBase now.
   As a work around, the spark job fetches delegation token it self for interacting with HBase.

-  This posts assumes that you job user submitter is already created and his keytab deployed on every worker node.
-Or you can follow following steps:
+  This posts assumes that you job user submitter is already created and his keytab deployed on every worker node and have hbase-site.xml  amd core-site.xml files on every node of your cluster with read permission for everyone.

   ## Help

+  Follow this steps to set up a test user

   * Create a kerberos principal